August Alsina: 2017–present: The Product III: stateofEMERGEncy

 On September 21, 2021, he announced that he was “likely” retiring from music.
+However in March 2023 he released a new album titled "MySelf".

 Artistry

 Alsina's music generally falls into the R&B category, often fusing it with hip-hop.
 His musical influences are Chris Brown, Usher and Lyfe Jennings.

 Personal life

 Health condition

+In 2015, the singer revealed that he was going blind due to a degenerative eye disease.

 In 2017, the singer revealed that he suffers from a severe autoimmune disease that attacks his liver.
-This illness has led to multiple incidents including a collapse on stage in 2014.
+This illness has led to multiple incidents including a collapse on stage in 2014 which he ended up in a three-day coma.

 On July 8, 2019, Alsina updated his health scare.
 In a video he posted to Instagram, the singer explained that he was hospitalized after suffering a loss of mobility.
 "We're doing a bunch of tests and they're saying I have some nerve damage going on throughout my body".

 Jada Pinkett Smith relationship

+In June 2020, Alsina, a friend of Jada Pinkett Smith's son Jaden, said that he and Pinkett Smith had been involved in an adulterous affair in 2016, when he was 23 years old and she was 44.
+He also claimed that the affair happened with Jada's husband Will Smith's permission.
+A spokesman for Pinkett Smith denied the claims, saying they were "absolutely not true".

-On June 30, 2020, Alsina claimed he was granted permission from Will Smith to be in a romantic relationship with his wife Jada Pinkett Smith.
-The following day, a representative for Pinkett Smith released a statement concerning the claims, referring to them as "absolutely not true."
-However, on July 10, in an episode of her talk show Red Table Talk, alongside Will Smith, Jada revealed that she did have a romantic relationship with Alsina four and a half years prior, when she and Will were separated.
+However, on July 10, 2020, in an episode of her talk show Red Table Talk alongside her husband, Pinkett Smith revealed that she did have a romantic relationship with Alsina four and a half years prior, when she and Will were separated.
 She stated she "got into a different kind of entanglement with August."
 Jada and Will denied that Will gave Alsina permission for the relationship, with Jada saying Alsina "would perceive it as permission because we [her and Will] were separated amicably".
 Pinkett Smith further claimed she wanted to "heal" Alsina, but needed to find healing for herself first.
 She and Will eventually reconciled after she broke things off with Alsina; she says she has not spoken with Alsina since.

 After Jada's use of the word "entanglement" went viral on the Internet, Alsina released a collaboration titled "Entanglements" with rapper Rick Ross on July 19, 2020, in which Alsina sings "You left your man just to fuck with me and break his heart".